OREJAH/nd00333-capstone/README.md

 TODO Remeber to provide screenshots of the RunDetails widget as well as a screenshot of the best model trained with it's parameters.

 ### Hyperparameter Tuning
- Give an overview of the types of parameters and their ranges used for the hyperparameter search

 I chose a custom-coded model — a standard Scikit-learn Logistic Regression for this experiment.
 Logistic Regression is a classification algorithm that is used to predict the probability of a categorical dependent variable.
 In the case of this capstone experiment, I chose the model because the decision boundary of logistic regression model is a linear binary classifier that seperate the two classes I want to predict using a hperdrive service.